Cobordism maps on periodic Floer homology induced by elementary Lefschetz fibrations: Preliminaries

-However, above formula doesn't make sense in general due to appearance of holomorphic current with negative ECH index.
-The reasons are explained in \cite{H3}.
-But in our special case, we show that it works.
-See Theorem \ref{thm2} latter.
+However, the above formula doesn't make sense in general due to the appearance of holomorphic currents with negative ECH index.
+The reasons are explained in Section 5.5 of \cite{H3}.
+But in our special case, we show that it actually works.

-\section{Elementary Lefschetz fibration}
+\subsection{Elementary Lefschetz fibration}